Rules of the Alternative Dispute Resolution Program

 Rule 4.
 Confidentiality:

-(c) Notwithstanding the foregoing, to the extent necessary, (i) the parties may include confidential information in a written settlement agreement; (ii) the mediator and the parties may communicate with the Court about administrative details of the proceeding; and (iii) the mediator may make general reference to the fact of the services rendered by him or her in any action required to collect an unpaid, authorized fee for services performed under these Rules.
+3. the neutral may make general reference to the fact of the services rendered by him or her in any action required to collect an unpaid, authorized fee for services performed under these Rules.

 Rule 5.
 Immunity of the Neutral:

-Any person designated to serve as a mediator pursuant to these Rules shall be immune from suit based upon any actions engaged in or omissions made while serving in that capacity to the extent permitted by law.
+Any person designated to serve as a neutral pursuant to these Rules shall be immune from suit based upon any actions engaged in or omissions made while serving in that capacity to the extent permitted by law.

 Rule 6.
 Compensation:

-Parties shall not be required to compensate the mediator for services rendered during the initial session, or for time spent in preparation for the initial session.
-Should the parties choose to continue beyond the initial session, mediators shall be compensated at a maximum rate of $300/hour for time spent in mediation, and up to $150/hour for any additional preparation time needed beyond the initial session.
-All mediator fees and expenses shall be borne equally by the parties unless the court determines otherwise.
+Parties shall not be required to compensate the neutral, selected from this Program’s Roster, for services rendered during the initial session, or for time spent in preparation for the initial session.
+Should the parties choose to continue beyond the initial session, a neutral shall be compensated at a maximum rate of $550 per hour for time spent in mediation or neutral evaluation and for any additional preparation time needed beyond the initial session.
+All neutral fees and expenses shall be borne equally by the parties unless the Court determines otherwise and should be agreed upon in writing prior to the commencement of the initial session.

 Rule 7.
 Stay of Proceedings: